naveen457/personal-portfolio/README.md

 # personal-portfolio
 # 🚀 Personal Portfolio Website

-This is my personal portfolio website created using HTML, CSS, and JavaScript.
+-This is my personal portfolio website created using HTML, CSS, and JavaScript.
 It showcases who I am, my skills, experience, and how to contact me.
+-NOTE:these website is not fully reponsive ,it is designed for the desktops only.

 ##  Features
 - Smooth scrolling and navigation